apache/tvm/relax_spec.md

 - *Closures* are the values resulting from evaluating Relax function expressions; closures can be passed around like other values, ensuring that functions are first-class in Relax.
 Functions defined in Relax can capture variables from outer scopes.
 A [closure](https://en.wikipedia.org/wiki/Closure_(computer_programming)) consists of a function and a mapping of any variables "captured" (those are *free variables* in the function body, variables from an outer scope that are neither arguments nor defined within the function but are used in the function) to their values.
 Closures capture both Relax-level local variables and shape variables from outer scopes.
 A closure also stores a name for itself when the body contains recursive calls. «Closures additionally carry some *run-time structural information* (RTSI) indicating their argument and result structures, in order to facilitate dynamic structural checks (since it is not otherwise possible to introspect the function contained within a closure); the precise form of the RTSI is left up to the compiler implementation to determine so long as `MatchCast` can verify the structure of a closure.
 Closures can be evaluated in a call node, which results in calling the function with the call's arguments and the captured values.»
 - *Tensor shapes* (shape values) are tuples of integers describing a tensor shape, obtained by evaluating `ShapeExpr`s.
 - *Packed functions* (`PackedFunc`s or external functions) represent arbitrary opaque functions implemented in TVM.
 That is, packed functions are routines that are defined outside of Relax and cannot be inspected by the compiler.
 They can perform side effects and return arbitrary values.
 - Additionally, there are further  *arbitrary objects* that do not belong in the above categories.
 These can be returned by `PackedFunc`s and operators; additionally, we treat TIR `PrimFunc`s as opaque objects.
 Though Relax expressions other than `PackedFunc` and operator calls cannot use those objects, Relax should pass around these values faithfully.
-In the future we may add more value types in order to distinguish between different objects, but at present we treat these all as arbitrary values of type `ObjectType`.
+In the future we may add more value types in order to distinguish between different objects, but at present we treat these all as arbitrary values with `ObjectStructInfo`.

 ## Representation of Values at Run Time

 Because Relax supports calls to arbitrary `PackedFunc`s that can operate on a low level, it is necessary to define a convention for how values will be represented at run time.
-At this time, the specification does not require any specific representation and permits compiler implementations to choose their own representations, provided that each value type listed above can be recognized at run time (for dynamic type checks).
+At this time, the specification does not require any specific representation and permits compiler implementations to choose their own representations, provided that each value type listed above can be recognized at run time (for dynamic `StructInfo` checks).
 This means that Relax programs that call `PackedFunc`s directly are not portable across compiler implementations: The `PackedFunc`s used must be able to operate on the run-time representations of values.

 Possible specification in terms of the TVM object system: